azzarelli/Splatography-3DV-2026/README.md

 - [DyNeRF](https://github.com/facebookresearch/Neural_3D_Video) presents various 2.5-D/forward-facing with high texture/material diversity.
 For preprocessing, we select the four cameras that sit at the extrema, top-right, top-left, bottom-left and bottom-right, for training.
 We use the same test camera as in the original dataset.
 Checkout `scene/neural3D_dataset_NDC.py` and compare with the implementation in [4D-GS](https://github.com/hustvl/4DGaussians) to see the difference.

 Please follow 4D-GS instructions on pre-processing the DyNeRF datset.
 Vivo does not require preprocessing.

-### Custom Data
-I am doing a PhD so I don't have time to implement this.
-However, some of our recent work [VSGaussians](https://github.com/azzarelli/VSGaussians) uses Nerfstudio to generate pose estimates and an initial splat.
-For sparse-view dastets this may not work, so some of the older commits from VSGaussians has functionality for dataloading poses and an initial basic pointcloud generated using [Mast3R](https://github.com/naver/mast3r).

 ## Code